The 12 Archetypes

 11 The Jester or the Fool

-Goals: the Jester seeks to live in the moment, and bring joy to world through human and play
+The Jester seeks to live in the moment, and bring joy to world through human and play

-Fears: boredom and being too serious, or missing out on life’s pleasure.
+Boredom and being too serious, or missing out on life’s pleasure.
 The Jester desires to enjoy life to its fullest and lighten the mood of others around them.
 The Jester archetype is all about living in the moment.
 And finding joy in live.
 They use humour to uplift others and often point out the absurdities of life offering wisdom wrapped in wit while the jester brings fun and laughter they can sometimes avoid serious issues or use humor as a shield to deflect deeper emotional connections.

 Examples in religion: